 We create connections between local families affected by disabilities.

 We equip the larger community to accept and include families affected by disabilities.

 Local and distant families join us for hard-to-find services provided by experienced and caring staff, and stay with us for the community and sense of belonging we work so hard each day to foster.

 Our families learn that they are not alone and are able to experience a sense of relief, support, security, and hope that they struggled to find previously.

-- Number of families helped through respite services per month.
+- Number of families helped through respite services in 2022.

-- Our after care program has expanded to 5 schools.
+- Our after care program has 2 school locations.

 Embrace is a very loved and appreciated part of our lives.
 It offers community and respite, after school care, and a sense of acceptance and belonging that can sometimes be hard to come by.
 Embrace understands challenges and cares about helping to overcome them.
 They are always there to help however they can, and for this, we are forever grateful.

 Embrace family camp was the best time our family has had together in 11 years.
 Until now, a family vacation had not been possible.
 The care, support, and love shown to each of us at camp has instilled a hope our family had since lost.